AnyStatus/AnyStatus/README.md

 ## Contributing

-All contributions are welcome.
+All contributions are welcome and greatly appreciated.
 Including pull requests, feature requests, bug reports, and documentation.

 ## License